-If your budget isn’t what limits the size of the pool you can build, then the size of your property forms the upper limit of how big your pool can be.
-I doubt that your neighbor would appreciate finding three feet of your pool on their side of the property line.
+If your budget isn’t what limits the size of the pool you can build, then the size of your property will form the upper limit of how big your pool can be.
+You can only build a pool as big as your yard can hold.

 In general, you don’t even really want to go all the way to the edge of your property line.
 Issues like overflow from the pool and splashing can cause conflict between neighbors.
 It’s best to give at least four or five feet of distance from the property line.

-Similarly, you want to leave a bit of space between your house and your pool.
-Constantly having water around outside walls and foundations of your home can cause serious problems.
-A professional contractor will be able to advise you on complicated matters like these.
+Similarly, you will want to leave a bit of space between your house and your pool.
+Constantly having water around outside walls and the foundations of your home can cause serious problems.
+A professional contractor can advise you on complicated matters like these best.

 How Much Patio Space Do You Want?

 Having a pool isn’t all about swimming.
-People often tell me that half the fun of having a pool is sitting out beside it.
-That’s why you want to think about your patio space at the same time as you think about how big your pool will be.
-Often, there’s a trade-off between the size of a pool and the patio space that surrounds it.
+People often tell me half the fun of having a pool is sitting beside it.
+That’s why you should think about your patio space as well.
+There’s a trade-off between the size of a pool and the patio space surrounding it.
 The bigger one is, the smaller the other will be.

-It’s crucial to think about the activities you’d like to do on your patio when thinking about how big you want it to be.
-If you love to barbecue as much as you love to swim, you’ll want to have plenty of space for your grill.
-Worrying about stepping back and falling into the pool doesn’t go very well with watching your steaks or kebabs.
+If you love to barbecue as much as you love to swim, you’ll want plenty of space for your grill.
+You wouldn’t want to worry about stepping back and falling in your pool due to confined spaces.

 Sketching out a model of your backyard is never a bad idea.
-Draw your property and home’s outlines to scale, figure out where the pool should go, how big it should be, and what the patio space will be used for.
-You don’t want to start thinking about these things after your new pool is in the ground.
+Draw your property and house to scale, and figure out where the pool should go, how big it should be, and what the patio space will be used for.
+You don’t want to start thinking about these things after your new pool is already in the ground.